CChristidis/Stress-test-generation-with-GA/README.md

           n∈[2, +∞], else.

 **Note:** The structure of the circuit **is not sequentially desrcibed from the .txt input file**.
 This means that an element placed above another one in the .txt file does not necessarily mean that it belongs to a lower level in the circuit.
-The corresponding level of every element is determined from the it's input.
+The corresponding level of every element is determined from its input.
 Below, the list of the types of inputs based on their syntax in the .txt file:
 1) i1, i2, ..., in: input level inputs.
 Elements with these kind of inputs are elements contained in the first level of the circuit.
 2) t1, t2, ..., tn: intermediate level inputs.
 Elements with these kind of inputs are elements contained in every level of the circuit that is not the input level.
 3) o1, o2, ..., on: the outputs of the circuit.